platypus87/PlayersGuide/README.md

 # PlayersGuide
-This repo is a place for saving the practice projects from 'The C# Player's Guide'
+This repo is a place for saving the practice projects from 'The C# Player's Guide, 4th Edition'